 CalcCAMPVrnRates

-A function in APSIM Next Generation that calculates vernalisation (Vrn) expression rate parameters for a given genotype, using observed final leaf number (FLN) data and controlled environment parameters.
-It forms a core part of the CAMP (Cereal Apical Meristem Phenology) model and supports simulation of genotype-specific developmental responses to photoperiod and vernalisation cues.
+A model component in APSIM Next Generation that calculates vernalisation (Vrn) expression rate parameters for crop genotypes using observed final leaf number (FLN) data from controlled environment studies.
+This model is a critical component of the CAMP (Cereal Apical Meristem Phenology) framework, enabling simulation of genotype-specific developmental responses to photoperiod and vernalisation.

 Overview